pancsta/asyncmachine-go/README.md

 ![diagram](https://github.com/pancsta/assets/blob/main/asyncmachine-go/am-vis.svg?raw=true)

 > [!NOTE]
-> Flow is state and state is flow, in a graph.
+> Flow is state, and state is flow, in a graph.

 ## Samples